Knowledge Transfer Partnerships (KTPs)

 Innovate, grow and develop your business with Knowledge Transfer Partnerships (KTPs).

-Knowledge Transfer Partnerships (KTPs) are a three-way partnership between a business, a Staffordshire University academic, and a recently qualified graduate.
+Knowledge Transfer Partnerships (KTPs) are a three-way partnership between a business, a University of Staffordshire academic, and a recently qualified graduate.
 They offer businesses the ability to collaborate on an opportunity, idea or problem and support innovation through the development of new products, processes, and services.

 The main objectives of a KTP are to: